 2. See St. Canice Cathedral

-Although St. Canice’s Cathedral was built in the 1200s, Christians have been worshiping on the site ever since the 6th century.
+St. Canice’s Cathedral may have been built in the 1200s, but Christians have been worshiping on the site ever since the 6th century.
 It now belongs to the Church of Ireland.

-The cathedral that stands today has been carefully preserved in its original Early Gothic style.
+The 13th-century cathedral that stands today has been carefully preserved, so it still has its original Early Gothic style.

 When you enter the church, you’ll find the original baptismal font, as well as a replica of an original 13th-century stained glass window.
 The cathedral also contains some of the finest 16th-century monuments in Ireland, so it’s definitely worth a visit.